Texans C.J. Stroud does better vs. Dolphins

 The Texans defense gave notice on the first pass of the game that SWARM was still a thing when Denzel Perryman intercepted the first pass from Dolphins QB Tua Tagovailoa.
 Unfortunately, that was one of the few highlight reel worthy plays the entire D would deliver.

 Rookie quarterback C.J.
-Stroud came out and looked vastly improved over week 1, connecting on 7 of his 12 passes for 60 yards and a 71.5 rating.
+Stroud came out and looked vastly improved over Week 1, connecting on 7/12 passes for 60 yards and a 71.5 rating.

 August 19, 2023